confluentinc/getting-started-guides/java/README.md

 <div class="alert-primary">
 <p>
 Note: This tutorial focuses on a simple application to get you started.
+For more in-depth information to get you started you can look at <a href="https://docs.confluent.io/kafka-clients/java/current/overview.html">Kafka clients documentation.</a>
 If you want to build more complex applications and microservices for data in motion—with powerful features such as real-time joins, aggregations, filters, exactly-once processing, and more—check out the <a href="/learn-kafka/kafka-streams/get-started/">Kafka Streams 101 course</a>, which covers the
 <a href="https://docs.confluent.io/platform/current/streams/index.html">Kafka Streams client library</a>.
 </p>